Get a huge collection of free resources for web designers

 Always remember to back up your WordPress website before making any changes.

-If you enjoyed reading this article about how to downgrade WordPress, you should read these as well:
+If you enjoyed reading this article on how to downgrade WordPress, you should check out this one about how to use toolset.